Jane27/jane27.github.io/_posts/2017-02-01-Callback-function-Single-Threaded-Model-in-JavaScript.markdown

 ---
 layout:     post
-title:      "Closures in JavaScript"
+title:      "Knowledge point in JavaScript"
-subtitle:   "Understanding the Closure and how it work"
+subtitle:   "Understanding the Callback function, Event Loop, Single-Threaded Model and Hoisting in Javascript"
-date:       2017-01-13 8:32:51
+date:       2017-02-01 8:32:51
 author:     "Jane"
-header-img: "img/post-bg-nextgen-web-pwa.jpg"
+header-img: "img/post-bg-e2e-ux.jpg"
 header-mask: 0.3
 catalog:    true
 tags:
+    - Callback function
-    - JavaScript
+    - Event Loop
-    - Closures
+    - Single-Threaded Model
-    - Variable Scope
+    - Hoisting
 ---

 Closures are a fundamental JavaScript concept, if you want to understand what is closures and how it work, first of all, we need to understand some basic concept:

-#### Variable Scope
+#### Callback function and Event Loop

 JavaScript variables can belong to the local or global scope.